 This step will clarify the skills of the employee and what they need to do to improve their performance.
 It also prevents a one-size-fits-all approach to learning and development, except for general programs, such as social learning and health or safety training.

-The HR department needs to effectively formulate methods to assess the team’s learning and development needs.
-This is typically done through supervisors and self-assessments.
+The HR department needs to effectively formulate assessment methods to determine the team’s learning and development needs.
+This is typically done through supervisors and creating self-assessments.

 Self-assessment can be tricky with tendencies of false information, but if used correctly, it may also be the best form of getting data from employees.